-The Long Beach Unified School District is offering grab-and-go breakfasts and lunches on school days, free of charge!
+The Long Beach Unified School District is offering grab-and-go breakfast, lunch, snack and supper on school days, free of charge!
 Meals are available to all children ages one to 18, enrollment is not required.
 Grab & Go Meals will be offered daily, Monday through Friday, from 11 a.m. to 1 p.m. at participating schools.
-View a map of the serving locations, click here.
-To view meal service times for each serving location, click here.
-To view the weekly menu, click here.
+View a map of the school district here .

 Children must be present to pick up meals.
 If a child is not present to pick up meals, a parent/guardian may bring one of the following documents to pick up meals for children at our grab-and-go locations: